 If you’re visiting Rome, Dar Poeta Alla Scala in Trastevere is an excellent spot to grab some pizza al taglio – try the amatriciana kind.
 Made with prosciutto and pecorino romano cheese, amatriciana is the perfect blend of salty and savory.
 Ristorante a Casa Mia, also in the charming Trastevere neighborhood, makes a pizza called parmigiana di melanzane (eggplant parmesan).
 The eggplant is slightly crispy but also soft like butter in the center – a slice of this pizza takes your lucky tastebuds for a whirl.
 Plus, eating pizza with a vegetable on it means it’s healthy, right?

-Da Vittorio a Trastevere offers pizza in Italy with an adventurous twist.
+Da Vittorio a Trastevere serves up with an adventurous twist.
 At this pizzeria, partake in a spicy pizza challenge by sampling something called the “Tre Colori Pizza”.
 Green, red and white like the Italian flag, try not to let the pizza burn your mouth with it’s jalapeno peppers (doused in jalapeno sauce), spicy Sicilian sausage and spicy white cheese.
 If you finish the entire pizza in 10 minutes or less, with only 16 ounces of water or a beer to help, you win a prize.
 As the victor of the contest, your meal is free plus you get a second large beer, a commemorative t-shirt and your picture posted on the wall of fame.
 If you don’t succeed, you’re only out a mere 10 euros.
 Simply try, try again!